crypticUXdesigner/audio-visualizer/README.md

 npm run dev
 ```

 The dev server will start on `http://localhost:5173` (or another port if 5173 is busy) with hot module replacement.
-Changes to HTML, CSS, JS, and shader files will automatically reload in the browser.
+Changes to HTML, CSS, TS, and shader files will automatically reload in the browser.

 ### Build